remonechev/Biostasis-FrontEnd/README.md

 This section outlines the structure and organization of the project repository, including its various directories and files.

-- **Assets:** This directory contains icons, components, and static images used in the project.
+- **assets:** This directory contains icons, components, and static images used in the project.
-- **Components:** The components directory contains shared components that can be reused throughout the application.
+- **components:** The components directory contains shared components that can be reused throughout the application.
-- **Constants:** The constants directory includes files that contain constant values used in the project.
+- **constants:** The constants directory includes files that contain constant values used in the project.
-- **Hooks:** The hooks directory contains custom hooks that encapsulate reusable logic and can be utilized across different components.
+- **hooks:** The hooks directory contains custom hooks that encapsulate reusable logic and can be utilized across different components.
 - **i18n:** The i18n directory consists of localization files and configurations that enable internationalization and localization support in the application.
 - **models:** The models directory holds type definitions or interfaces that describe the structure and shape of the data used within the project.
 - **navigators:** The navigators directory contains stacks and navigator components responsible for handling navigation between different screens or sections of the application.